Maria-Feher-Lehrner/Ionic-App_PublicTransport_extended/README.md

 # Ionic-App_PublicTransport_extended
 Basic Ionic project to display all public transport stops from Vienna via API csv import

+#Submission Notes for Instructor:

+ *) Fetch and save data logic: doesn't make a whole lot of practical sense because I didn't understand the intentions behind the instructions and I had to force a new state for GUI reaction in the end.
+ *) Add new Stations Form Bug: Needs the user to actively click into the input field - even though values are prefilled and there is logic that should prevent this behaviour.

-#This is a "Cross-Platform Advanced" classroom assignment with the following instructions:
+#This is a "Cross-Platform Advanced" classroom assignment with the following requirements:

 Create a basic Ionic (React) Project: